Functional Dyspepsia – Causes, Symptoms, Treatment

 • Psychological therapy – For people with functional dyspepsia, psychological therapy can help manage the cognitive aspects of indigestion.
 Cognitive-behavioral therapy, biofeedback, hypnotherapy, and relaxation therapy may be recommended.

-You Might Also Like Esophageal Thrush Treatment, Symptoms, Prevention
+You Might Also Like Gastrointestinal Candidiasis, Causes, Symptoms, Treatment

 Then, if symptoms persist, subsequent treatment with tricyclic antidepressants, or prokinetic agents like metoclopramide and acotiamide (not available in the U.S.) are pursued.
 Adjunctive or alternative non-pharmacologic therapies include psychotherapy, herbal supplementation, lifestyle modification, dietary interventions, acupuncture, and electrical stimulation.